michalsn/codeigniter4-uuid/README.md

 ## How to use it

-In general, using `UuidModel` and `UuidEntity` have no much different than using the original classes provided with CodeIgniter 4 framework.
+In general, using `UuidModel` and `UuidEntity` is no much different than using the original classes provided with CodeIgniter 4 framework.
 We just have some additional config options.
 There is a good chance that you will not need to use `Uuid` class at all, because most of the things that happens are already automated.

 ### Uuid